Skip to content

 typescript

-// Manual approach - repetitive for every builder
+// Manual approach - repetitive and error-prone

 class UserBuilder extends GeneratedUserBuilder {